 Student Absence: Attendance at classes is a basic requirement for academic success.
 Absence detracts from this requirement and prevents the student from fulfilling an essential condition for earning credit for scholastic work.
 A school may refuse credit to any student who misses 28 days, pro-rated per marking period, whether the absences are excused or unexcused (Diocesan policy 5113.1).
-Parents will be notified when a student has missed 20 days.
 Continuous absences will be subject to review by the Principal.
 An exception to this is hospitalization, extended illness or injury, and ability to make up work through tutoring or some other type of aid approved by the Principal.